 - Limited Thickness: Laser cutting machines are limited to the maximum thickness of the material you can cut with them.

-- Technical Expertise: Laser cutting machines require highly technical operators to work with them.
-These machines deal with the high-powered laser which can reflect back, so a skilled operator is required to know how to control them properly.
+- Technical Expertise: Laser-cutting machines require highly qualified operators to work with them.
+Laser-cutting machines can be potentially dangerous, so the operator must know how to control them as the laser beam moves over the workpiece.

 Cost of CNC Laser Cutting Machine